Californium-251/SurvivalGame/README.md

 Your objective: Survive endless hordes of enemies as long as possible.<br>
 </br>
 Enemies ('E') will spawn as soon as you perform one of the 5 commands:
-- Attack: "attack"
+- Attack: Space key
-- Move Up: "up"
+- Move Up: UP arrow
-- Move Down: "down"
+- Move Down: DOWN arrow
-- Move Left: "left"
+- Move Left: LEFT arrow
-- Move Right: "right"
+- Move Right: RIGHT arrow
+- Place Trap: t
+- Pause/Unpause: esc

 Enemies will then make one move every time you perform an action.
 Namely, they will constantly try to get closer to you. <br>